Welding Tips

 Welding Position: Different welding positions (flat, horizontal, vertical, overhead) require adjustments in technique and settings—practice in various positions to develop your skills.

-Peening and Cleaning: After welding, consider using a peening technique for certain types of welds.
-Peening involves tapping the weld while it’s hot to relieve stress and improve strength.
+Peening and Cleaning: Consider using a peening technique after welding.
+For certain types of welding, peening involves tapping the weld while it’s hot to relieve stress and improve strength.
 Additionally, clean the weld area of slag and spatter to ensure a neat appearance and optimal strength.

 Quality Inspection: Regularly inspect your welds for cracks, porosity, or incomplete fusion defects.
 If you find any issues, address them before proceeding.